 According to Mr Zakula, the noise was loudest in cooler conditions, particularly at night.
 He described having difficulty getting to sleep, and also being woken during the night and then having trouble getting back to sleep.
 The wind conditions and noise from the turbines that disturbed his sleep were variable and intermittent.
+Mr Zakula said that the noise from the turbines could continue for several days, was extremely disturbing and made him feel as if he was seasick or carsick.
+There were occasions when he drove to Walkerville beach and slept in his car to escape from the noise.
+He estimated that he did this two or three times a month between April and September each year, typically after several consecutive nights of sleep disturbance.

-9 Ammon v Colonial Leisure Group Pty Ltd (2019) 55 WAR 366, [121].
+Ammon v Colonial Leisure Group Pty Ltd (2019) 55 WAR 366, [121].
 See also Marsh v Baxter, [248] (McClure P).

-10 Riverman, [180]-[181]; Butler Market Gardens Pty Ltd v GG & PM Burrell Pty Ltd [2018] VSC 768, [93]; Bald Hills No 1, [69]-[70].
+&lt;sup>10 Riverman, [180]-[181]; Butler Market Gardens Pty Ltd v GG & PM Burrell Pty Ltd [2018] VSC 768, [93]; Bald Hills No 1, [69]-[70].